A Robotic-Assisted Joint Replacement System

 Osteoarthritis of the hip or knee

-If you suffer from hip or knee pain and are looking into joint replacement, there’s a new option available at Reston Hospital Center.
+If you suffer from hip or knee pain and are looking into joint replacement, there’s a new option available at Reston Hospital Center and John Randolph Medical Center.
 The Mako technology assists surgeons in treating osteoarthritis of the hip or knee and restoring your mobility and active lifestyle.

 The MAKO System is Stryker's robotic-arm assisted technology that provides you with a personalized surgical plan based on your unique anatomy.
 A 3D model of your hip or knee will be used to pre-plan and assist your surgeon in performing total hip replacement, partial knee replacement or a total knee replacement.